pombreda/lepl/doc-src/manual/intro-2.rst

 There is a clue in the error message --- when we use tokens the "match failed at" message shows the token::

-  lepl.stream.maxdepth.FullFirstMatchException: The match failed at '+30',
+  lepl.stream.maxdepth.FullFirstMatchException: The match failed in <string> at '+30' (line 1, character 3).
-  Line 1, character 2 of str: '12+30'.

 That means that we have a token whose value is "+30", which is not what we were expecting.
 We expected that the tokens would be "12", "+", and "30".